construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/005_creating_your_sacred_accounts.md

     as prayer - taking input, transforming it with love, and returning something beautiful.
     """
-    return f"Blessings and welcome to aspiringly-aspiringly-sacred technology, {name}! 🌅"
+    return f"Blessings and welcome to aspiringly-aspiringly-aspiringly-sacred technology, {name}! 🌅"

 # Create a blessing for myself
 my_name = "Your Name Here"